apache/mesos/docs/configuration.md

       --external_log_file=VALUE
     </td>
     <td>
-      Specified the externally managed log file.
-This file will be exposed in the webui and HTTP api.
+      Specify the externally managed log file.
+This file will be exposed in the webui and HTTP API.
 This is useful when using stderr logging as the log file is otherwise unknown to Mesos.
     </td>
   </tr>